 \section{Introduction}

-Fractional differential equations became a more and more popular research direction in the last decade, proposing new mathematical tools for describing complicated physical phenomena in case where the local differential models face their limitations.
-In particular, the time-fractional differential equations can be found in application such as, e.g., tumor growth models and in visco-elasticity.
-In the general case, the analytical solution of such problems is not available.
-Thus, the development and study of computational methods and algorithms for FDEs is of high interest and is the object of many research works.
-The numerical solution of a FDE is much more complicated and more computationally expensive than for the classical integer-order problem.
-In fact, the fractional ordinary differential equations (FODEs) are integral equations involving convolution with singular kernels.
+Fractional differential equations have become more common components of models for complex physical systems in recent years as they often provide more realistic characterizations of certain physical phenomena than traditional differential operators.
+In particular, time-fractional differential equations can be found in applications such as, e.g., modeling tumor growth and certain models in visco-elasticity.
+In general, analytical solutions of such problems are not available.
+Thus, the development and study of computational methods and algorithms for FDEs is of high interest and is the object of an increasing number of research works.
+The numerical solution of FDEs is much more complicated and more computationally expensive than for the classical integer-order problem.
+In fact, fractional ordinary differential equations (FODEs) can be regarded as integral equations involving convolution with singular kernels.
 Thus, one of the related challenges is the non-local structure of the operators, which takes into account the whole evolution history during the time integration.
-This possibly causes additional memory use to store the history, which grows in time.
+This feature causes additional memory to store the history, which grows in time.